dcorns/spa-scaffold/README.md

 ####Keeping all server side code other than server.js in the folder api.
 ####Keeping all client side code except for the static page index.html in the folder app.
-####Providing a Gruntfile.js that is pre-configured to provide building of development and production code.
+####Providing a Gruntfile.js that is pre-configured to enable building of development and production code.
 ####Providing a component view architecture that allows html files to be used as views anywhere including inside each other

 ####Explaination of parts and usage
 #####Simply clone the repository and start writing your app.
-#####My approach to this project is to provide all the requirements for enterprise web applications.
-You may want to remove the pieces that you do not require.
+#####My approach to this project is to provide all the requirements for enterprise web applications, but keeping everything as minimal as is possible.
+Still, you may want to remove the pieces that you do not require.
 For example, if you do not need a back end server in your application, you may want to remove the server components.

 #####The directory structure:
 #####The root contains Gruntfile.js, index.html, package.json and server.js